s4mothy/csci5801grp19/README.md

 ## Using the System:
 The instructor boots the system up by opening their favorite terminal and cloning the code from github.
 Then proceed to the directory that contains the gradlew executable.
 To verify everything is working, run “gradlew clear” to remove previous builds.
 Run “gradlew build” to generate a new set of files.
 Run “gradlew test” to ensure every component is acting appropriately.
 Use “gradlew run”,and wait as the system proceeds through the initial startup.
 Then enter the path to the specification file.
 The system can draw on previously generated problems, instead of creating new ones.
 Once each quiz is complete, it prints its title, and the series of generated problems assigned to it to the terminal, so the professor can capture them and offer them to their students.
 After the last quiz is generated, the system signs off and shuts down.
-## Example Case for PPALMS System Usage
+## Example Case for PPALMS System Usage:
 try using the system by passing the path of one of our example files located at app\src\main\resources\quiz_input
 ## Future Features:
 Although an export file is not supplied currently, as the system is still new, the quizzes are exported to the terminal, so the instructors can redirect the stream to a file.
 The system is extremely close to having an exported document option, so this inconvenience should not last long.
 The instructor may soon be able to alter the config value for the rate of reuse to 100%, if enough generated problems exist to avoid the problems’ overuse.
 More problem types are expected to come, to further expand the options available for learning.